Protests against Donald Trump: No Kings protests

 On June 14, 2025, the June 2025 No Kings protests were held in response to the United States Army 250th Anniversary Parade, and organizers of the protests estimated that over 5 million people participated in the protests.
 These were followed by the October 2025 No Kings protests on October 18, 2025, which was reported by its organizers to have had over 7 million participants.
 An independent study estimated a lower number of protesters, between 5 million and 6.5 million, but concluded that either estimate would make the October protests the largest single-day protest in American history.

+A third No Kings protest was held on March 28, 2026, in response to recent shootings by immigration agents in the country, and the ongoing war in Iran.
+Organizers estimated at least 8 million participants took part in more than 3,300 events worldwide, beating the previous record for largest single-day protest in American history.